Portuguese Synagogue (Amsterdam): Interior

 The interior of the Portuguese Synagogue is of the longitudinal Iberian-Sephardic type.
-The Holy Ark is situated in the South East Corner of the building and faces Jerusalem.
+The ark is situated in the south-east corner of the building and faces Jerusalem.
 On the other side of the room, opposite of the ark, is a tebah.

-The Women's Gallery is supported by twelve stone columns, each which represents one of the Twelve Tribes of Israel.
+The women's gallery is supported by twelve stone columns, each which represents one of the Twelve Tribes of Israel.
 In addition to these columns, there are four large brass chandeliers that hold a total of a thousand candles.
-All of the candles are lit in the synagogue during worship services.
-The light of these candles shine together through the 72 windows that exist in the building.
+All of the candles are lit in the synagogue during worship services, shining out through the 72 windows.